• Skip to primary navigation

 1. Preheat oven to 375 degrees.
 Prepare 12-cup muffin tin with muffin tin liners coated with cooking spray.

-2. In the bowl of a stand mixer and using the paddle attachment, combine oats, almond meal, flax seed, baking soda, cinnamon, ginger, nutmeg and salt.
+2. In the bowl of a stand mixer and using the paddle attachment, combine oats, almond meal, flax seed, baking powder, baking soda, cinnamon, ginger, nutmeg and salt.

 4. Turn the stand mixer on low and slowly add the wet ingredients to the dry.
 Mix until just combined (do not over mix).